apache/struts-site/source/core-developers/file-upload.md

 ## Basic Usage

 The `org.apache.struts2.interceptor.FileUploadInterceptor` and `org.apache.struts2.interceptor.ActionFileUploadInterceptor`
-classes is included as part of the `defaultStack`.
+interceptors are included as part of the `defaultStack` and named appropriately: `fileUpload` and `actionFileUpload`.
 As long as the required libraries are added to your project you will be able to take advantage of the Struts 2 file upload capability.
 Configure an Action mapping for your Action class as you typically would.

 ### Example action mapping: